Design-Enginnering/DiscoShell/README.md

 uninfect : Uninfect specified machine.
 ```

+## How to build
+1. Compile the payload project.
+2. Place the payload application in the dropper folder (next to dropper.csproj).
+3. Open the dropper project and change the token variable to your Discord bot token.
+Prefix is also customisable.
+4. Build the dropper project.

 ## Disclaimer
 This project was made for educational purposes and to test the capabilities of using Discord as a C2 server.
 If you choose to use this illegally/maliciously, it is your responsibility.